JacobUns/DND-Brain/Moros/Campaign Notes/Frontierlands/Sessions/Session 13 - Don't put your arm in that.md

 Six canal workers dead at their camp, poisoned, the whole town is saying it's Jerome Wipplebit.
 He seems suspicious of us, interrogating our motives and whether we are affiliated with the man.
 He claims Wipplebit has been against the canal project and has been rallying people against the canal workers.
 He introduces himself as Sir Jarreth Klein, of the Lockborough canal consortium. [[Brannick Coldrock|Brannick]] introduces himself, and Jarreth claims to have heard of him.

-A gaval cracks against the block of the auction house as we enter.
+A gavel cracks against the block of the auction house as we enter.
 A Gnome, obviously Jerome, with a gravely voice moves onto his next lot, an iron mask from the ruins, is barking bids as a cacophony of voices discuss.
 The items are locked within a cabinet by him, with six items within.

 Iron Mask - Pulled from the northern vaults, fit for display, starts at 20g, sold at 55gp.
 Fragment of a Crystal - Not Sold - Detect Thoughts